sabrinarasch/assembly_course_scripts/README.md

 ## Roadmap

 ### Week 1 - reads & QC
 The goal of week 1 was to run a QC on the datasets and perform k-mer counting.
-For the k-mer counting a additional script was used *best_k.sh*, with the genomsize as 150'000'000, which resulted in an optimal k of 19.
+For the k-mer counting an additional script was used *best_k.sh*, with the genomsize as 150'000'000, which resulted in an optimal k of 19.

 * Scripts: 01_01_fastqc_QC.sh, 01_02_jellyfish_kmer.sh
 * Software: fastqc 0.11.9, jellyfish 2.3.0